Raptor007/X-Wing-Revival/README.txt

   Rate: Send updates to the server at this rate.
 Default: 30

-  Predict: Provide immediate shot feedback instead of waiting for server.
+  Predict: Shots fire immediately instead of waiting for server.
+Default: All My Shots
-    Default is My Lasers to avoid ammo sync issues and rubber-banding seekers.

 == CONTROLS ==